Echo-Access/.github/profile/README.md

 - Collaborating with users and stakeholders to gather feedback and iterate on the design and functionality of the add-on.
 - Promoting awareness and adoption of the add-on within the Google Meet community to maximize its impact and reach.

 Our journey doesn't end here.
-PsycheSail will continue evolving, guided by our commitment to providing comprehensive and effective mental health support for students.
+Echo Access will continue evolving, guided by our commitment to providing comprehensive and effective mental health support for students.